Tullis Matson (Founder and Managing Director)

 After her time at Twemlows Stud Farm Kate was offered the opportunity to manage one of Europe’s leading Arabian Stud Farms based Shropshire, working with world class stallions, mares and foals.
 Kate ran the stud for two years, acquiring a great insight into International Arabian breeding and showing.

 In 2010 Kate returned to Twemlows Hall to work for Tullis at Stallion AI Services as the Stud Manager.
 Kate is responsible for ensuring the smooth running of the Semen Collection & Quarantine Centre and ‘Cryogenetics’ the Frozen Semen Storage & Distribution Centre.
-Kate has just completed her 3rd breeding season at the stud and feels well and truly part of the furniture!!

 A Quote From Kate – (Aug 2013) “Another amazing breeding season drawing to an end and I’ve had the pleasure of working with some of the world’s best stallions this year.
 The quality through our door has been exceptional and just keeps on getting better year on year; I have big dreams and great hopes for 2014”. 🙂